impulsado/wannaNotes/CTF/TryHackMe/Advent Cyber 2022/Day 8 - THM 2022.md

 ### Functionality
 Similar to object-oriented programming concepts.
 Imagine a contract was a class.
+Some fields of that class you may want to be private, preventing access or modification unless conditions are met.
+Those fields should be private and only accessed or modified from functions defined in the contract.
+[//]: Commonly, has several functions that act similarly to accessors and mutators (Check balance, deposit, withdraw, ...)